RozinHasan/DonateYourFood/README.md

 # **Form Screen**

-You can create a food as either a food donator or a food receiver
+You can create a food post as either a food donator or a food receiver

 <img src="images/form.jpg" width = "200">